DaveO-Home/dodex/README.md

             left: "50%",
             input: input,        // required if using frontend content load
             private: "partial",  // frontend load of private content, "none", "full", "partial"(only cards 28-52) - default none
-            replace: true        // append to or replace default content - default false(append only) })
+            replace: true,       // append to or replace default content - default false(append only)
+            mess: mess,          // required for dodex messaging client
+            server: "localhost:3087" // see node_modules/dodex-mess/server for details on demo server })

          // Add up to 24 additional cards.
 Card # must start at 28.